leondutoit/git-for-research/course.md

 ### practical session

-We'll take a learning by doing approach...
+We'll take a learning by doing approach.
+We will work in a repo that we create ourselves and in one we download from the web.

 ```bash